rjshap/AutoSharesAPI/web-api/introduction.md

 Please review the API documentation.

-**Prior to starting development, you will need to obtain developer keys.**
+**To get started in the developer environment, you will need to obtain connection keys.**

 [**Register for Developer Connection Keys**](https://onboarding.autoshares.com/app/241146432165147)

 After you submit the developer registration form, AutoShares will set up your developer environment and provide connection keys within 1-2 business days.

 We will generate two sets of API keys for you—a publishable client-side key and a secret server-side key—for testing connections and live connections.

 ### Authentication